jrgn9/plog/README.md

 ___
 ### Settings

-You can change some settings in the .config file.
+You can change some settings in the .config file:

 **Author:** Can be changed by invoking plog.sh -a or by manually entering it in the .config file.
 The author name will be displayed in each log entry.
 The default is whoami.